 - Scientific names: Robinia pseudo-acacia.

-- Invades forests, upland prairies and savannas, pastures, old fields and roadsides.
+- It Invades forests, upland prairies and savannas, pastures, old fields and roadsides.

 - Its vigorous vegetative reproduction forms extensive, dense groves of clones that exclude native vegetation.